 Cloth Napkins….I’ll explain shortly

-It seems to me that a lot of folks work hard to “make everything perfect” when they have guests over for dinner or a party.
-I know that I like to attempt that too.
-Part of it, for me, is wanting my guests to know that their presence is important; that I care enough to “pull out all the stops.”
-(For those of you who’ve never heard that expression, “stops” control airflow in a pipe organ.
+It seems to me that a lot of folks work hard to “make everything perfect” when they entertain guests.
+I like to do that too—for me, it’s wanting my guests to know that their presence is important; that I care enough to “pull out all the stops.” (“Stops” control airflow in a pipe organ.
 Pulling them out increases the volume).
-When I host an event I want it to be as seamless as possible.
-I want guests to be relaxed, laugh, talk, and know they’re welcome and loved.
+When I host an event I want it to be as seamless as possible so everyone can be relaxed, laugh, talk, and know they’re welcome.
 That’s great right?
 Isn’t that what we all want when we have people over?

 Now, what do cloth napkins have to do with any of this?
 Contrary to what it seems most people believe, I think that your family and closest friends are exactly the people you should be using cloth napkins for!
 I know, it’s not as easy as throwing a piece of paper in the trash.
 I know using real napkins means that you have to wash them.
 I know that you already have too much laundry to do.
 (You can, however, simply throw the napkins in the wash with the sheets or towels.)